mixelpixel/eloquentJavaScript/README.md

 	- [Minimum](ch03-functions/03.13minimum.js)
 	- [Recursion](ch03-functions/03.13minimum.js)
 	- [Bean Couting](ch03-functions/03.13recursion.js)
+		- Why doesn't this work with the .forEach loop?
+Maybe I need to split it into a proper array?
+Ah... yes, apparently forEach is only available with arrays?
+Also, "for" loops are apparently _consideraly_ faster.

 ## [Chapter 4](http://eloquentjavascript.net/04_data.html) - Data Structures: Objects and Arrays
 > *_"On two occasions I have been asked, ‘Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?’ [...]
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question."_*